2024-final-project-ironhack/Business-Case-Analysis-and-Recommendation-for-Rental-Users-in-Madrid-and-Barcelona/Readme.md

     lambda row: haversine(row['longitude'], row['latitude'], city_center_bcn[1], city_center_bcn[0]), axis=1
 )
 ```
-In order to use the raw data for further analysism, we have categorized the values into bins and added a new column "distance_category", this would help us in large scale of analysis when predicting the price.
-Here is an example of the results after assigning categorize distances using pd.cut:
+In order to use the raw data for further analysis, we have categorised the values into bins and added a new column "distance_category" which will help us in large-scale analysis and price prediction.
+Here is an example of the results after assigning categorised distances using pd.cut:

 ![alt text](Sources/distance_exaple.png)